BenWeekes/agora-gstreamer/README.md

    sudo apt install -y libavcodec-dev libavformat-dev libavutil-dev nasm libavfilter-dev libopus-dev

 ## Build and install
    After installing the libraries above on your Ubuntu system
-   Clone this repo
+   Clone this repo then
    cd agora-gstreamer
   ./build_all.sh

+  If no errors are printed the new agora gs plugins will be installed on the system ready for use

 ## creating and installing a binary release: